 “Politics, in addition to economics, is responsible for the volume of capital coming out of Asia,” explains Sethuraman.
 “In the case of Hong Kong, a tense political climate coupled with record pricing levels and stiff competition from mainland Chinese companies, has seen local investors looking to real estate in the U.S. and the UK as a safe haven for their wealth and as a source of steady income.”

-No city exemplifies this more than London which has received almost US$4.5billion from Hong Kong buyers in the first half of 2017, 91 percent of the country’s total inter-regional spending.
+No city exemplifies this more than London which has received almost US$6.9 billion from Hong Kong buyers in the first three quarters of 2017, 88 percent of the country’s total inter-regional spending.

 The situation in China is similarly complex with Chinese developers, insurers, and conglomerates splashing out on real estate in global gateway cities over the last five years in a bid to diversify their portfolios.